Documentation Index

-Actions are available on the Pro plan.
+Actions are available on paid plans.

 Reading an action card

-| Field | Meaning |
+Each action includes:| Field | Meaning |

 | Title | What to do, in plain terms |